MiguelOteo/Telemedicine-Doctor-Desktop-App/README.md

 ## 1. Introduction

-This is part of a teledicine project together with two other repositories.
+This is part of a teledicine project together with two other repositories whose purpose is the supervision from the patient’s home of a chronic disease, in our case Epilepsy..
 This part of the project is the desktop Java application used by a medical personnel to access the medical data of patients as well ass their data recorded using a BITalino which is stored in a remote server.

 ### Project Repositories